 The photograph of a solstice sunset (2014) is mine.
 I suspect it is a finer thing than this poem.
 Genuine critique welcomed.

-With love, grief is the route back; the low sun
+Remember love, find the route back; a low sun

 sitting just behind, not blinding the way ahead.